AngleSharp/AngleSharp/doc/Migration.md

 ### SVG

 The `ISvgDocument` interface and its implementation `SvgDocument` have been removed.
 They are now available via the `AngleSharp.Xml` library.
+There should be no need to access these types directly - in most cases `IDocument` should be more than sufficient.

 ### XML